CoderHardlyKnower/D2LMessagingApp/README.md

 ---

 ## Steps to Clone and Run the App
-Clone the Repository
+- Clone the Repository
-Open command prompt and navigate to the folder where you want to save the project.
+- Open command prompt and navigate to the folder where you want to save the project.
 (e.g. cd "C:\Users\<YourUsername>\Documents")
-Run the command: git clone https://github.com/CoderHardlyKnower/D2LMessagingApp.git This will download the project files into a folder named D2LMessagingApp.
+- Run the command: git clone https://github.com/CoderHardlyKnower/D2LMessagingApp.git
+- This will download the project files into a folder named D2LMessagingApp.
-Then, navigate into this folder by running:  cd D2LMessagingApp
+- Then, navigate into this folder by running:  cd D2LMessagingApp

 ## Open in visual studio
-Open the Project in Visual Studio
-Launch Visual Studio 2022.
+- Launch Visual Studio 2022.
-Click File > Open > Project/Solution.
+- Click File > Open > Project/Solution.
-Navigate to the folder where you cloned the repository and select MessagingApp.sln.
+-Navigate to the folder where you cloned the repository and select MessagingApp.sln.
-The project will load in Visual Studio.

 ## Restore NuGet Packages
 In Visual Studio, go to Tools > NuGet Package Manager > Manage NuGet Packages for Solution.
 -You should have installed
-Entity Framework Core
+ -Entity Framework Core
-Entity Framework Core.Tools
+ -Entity Framework Core.Tools
-Entity Framework Core.sqlServer
+ -Entity Framework Core.sqlServer

 Additionally, you'll need to create your own instance of "appsettings.json"
 - Right-click on the Project in the Solution Explorer